hydro-informatics/hydro-informatics.github.io/_sources/numerics/telemac/roughness.md

 (tm-friction-zones)=
 # Roughness (Friction) Zones

-Similar to the assignment of multiple friction coefficient values to multiple model regions featured in the {ref}`BASEMENT tutorial <bm-geometry>`, Telemac2d provides routines for domain-wise (i.e., zonal) friction area definitions in the geometry (`*.slf`) file.
-Specifically, if the study domain is characterized by regions of different roughness, it is not sufficient to define a global friction through a `FRICTION COEFFICIENT` keyword in the steering (`.cas`) file.
-To define roughness zones the geometry (`.slf`) file requires an additional layer called `BOTTOM FRICTION` on top of the `BOTTOM` elevation.
-To this end, roughness values can be define in a roughness `.xyz` file created with QGIS or *Closed Lines* `.i2s` file created with BlueKenue.
-While QGIS is recommended to delineate roughness zones with correct and possibly precise georeferences, BlueKenue is required for interpolating the roughness from the `.xyz` or `.i2s` file on the geometry `.slf` file in the last step.
+Similar to the assignment of multiple friction coefficient values to multiple model regions featured in the {ref}`BASEMENT tutorial <bm-geometry>`, Telemac2d provides routines for domain-wise (i.e., zonal) friction area definitions in the geometry (`.slf`) mesh file.
+Specifically, if the study domain is characterized by regions of different roughness, it is not sufficient to define global friction through a `FRICTION COEFFICIENT` keyword in the steering (`.cas`) file.
+Defining roughness zones in the mesh (`.slf`) file requires an additional layer called `BOTTOM FRICTION` on top of the `BOTTOM` elevation.
+To this end, roughness values can be defined in a roughness `.xyz` file created with QGIS or *Closed Lines* `.i2s` created with BlueKenue.
+While QGIS is recommended to delineate roughness zones with correct and possibly precise georeferences, BlueKenue is still required for interpolating the roughness from the `.xyz` or `.i2s` file on the `.slf` file in the last step.

 ```{admonition} Requirements